Updated on 22 October 2017

 Next, Ricky showed me a quick and easy up-do – I’ve never been able to master these correctly so was in dire need of some tips.
 Ricky suggests backcombing hair first to give it some body.
 Then pull your hair into a low pony tail – or if you wish, you can separate it into two pony tails, a low one and a higher one.

 If you have layers around the front of your hair, pull a few free to soften the look.
 I was really impressed with the end result, and it lasted for days!
-Are you planning a festive outfit and hairstyle?
+We hope you’ve found these festive hairstyling tips useful – are you planning a festive outfit and hairstyle?